Effective date: 24 May 2018

 Contractual responsibilities: Our contractual responsibilities include those arising from the contract of employment.
-The data processed to meet contractual responsibilities includes, but is not limited to, data relating to: payroll, bank account, postal address, sick pay; leave, maternity pay, pension and emergency contacts.
+The data processed to meet contractual responsibilities includes, but is not limited to, data relating to: payroll, bank account, postal address, sick pay, paternity leave, pension and emergency contacts.

 Statutory responsibilities: Our statutory responsibilities are those imposed through law on the organisation as an employer.
-The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, social security, sick pay, maternity pay, family leave, work permits, equal opportunities monitoring.
+The data processed to meet statutory responsibilities includes, but is not limited to, data relating to: tax, social security, sick pay, paternity pay, family leave, work permits.

-Management responsibilities: Our management responsibilities are those necessary for the organisational functioning of the organisation.
-The data processed to meet management responsibilities includes, but is not limited to, data relating to: recruitment and employment, training and development, absence, disciplinary matters, e-mail address and telephone number.
+Management responsibilities: Our management responsibilities are those necessary for the functioning of the charity.
+The data processed to meet management responsibilities includes, but is not limited to, data relating to: recruitment and employment, training and development, absence, disciplinary matters, e-mail address and telephone numbers.

 Sensitive personal data

-The Act defines ‘sensitive personal data’ as information about racial or ethnic origin, political opinions, religious beliefs or other similar beliefs, trade union membership, physical or mental health, sexual life, and criminal allegations, proceedings or convictions.
+The Data Protection (Jersey) Law 2018 refers to ‘special category data’ which is personal data that is more sensitive and includes racial or ethnic origin, political opinions, religious beliefs or other similar beliefs, trade union membership, physical or mental health, sexual life, and criminal allegations, proceedings or convictions.

 In certain limited circumstances, we may legally collect and process sensitive personal data without requiring the explicit consent of an employee.

 (a) We will process data about an employee’s health where it is necessary, for example, to record absence from work due to sickness, to pay statutory sick pay, and to make any necessary arrangements or adjustments to the workplace in the case of disability.
-This processing will not normally happen without the employee’s knowledge and, where necessary.
+This processing will not normally happen without the employee’s knowledge.

-(b) We will process data about, but not limited to, an employee’s racial and ethnic origin, their sexual orientation or their religious beliefs only where they have volunteered such data and only for the purpose of monitoring and upholding our equal opportunities policies and related provisions.
+(b) We will process data about, but not limited to, an employee’s racial and ethnic origin, their sexual orientation or their religious beliefs only where they have volunteered such data and only for the purpose of monitoring and upholding our equal opportunities policy.